iChancetek/icareos/README.md

 *   **Error Handling**: While basic error handling is in place, a production application would require more comprehensive error logging and user feedback mechanisms.
 *   **Scalability & Security**: The current architecture is designed for demonstration.
 A production application would need a robust backend, database, secure file storage, and adherence to data privacy regulations (e.g., HIPAA if dealing with real patient data).

-This README provides a comprehensive guide to MediSummarize.
+This README provides a comprehensive guide to MediScribe.
 For developers, it outlines the core components and areas for further development towards a production-ready system.